22Bassel/small-framework/README.md

 11- slf4j-api-1.7.36 .
 12- slf4j-simple-1.6.1 .

-in DB you have to create a DB called "rds",and the tables :
+for RDP , in DB you have to create a DB called "rds",and the tables :
 1- publickeys : "id" int(11) ,
                 "UID" varchar(128) ,
                 "TheKey" varchar(1024) ,